RexJaeschke/user-documentation/guides/hack/02-generics/01-intro.md

 # Introduction

+Hack contains a mechanism to define *generic* (that is, type-less) classes, interfaces, and traits, and to create type-specific instances of them via _parameter_s.

 An example of a generic class is `Vector<T>`, from the Hack collections implementation. `T` is called a _type parameter_, and it is what makes Vector generic.
 It can hold any type of value, from int to an instance of a class.